NBISweden/workshop-reproducible-research/docs/docker.md

 1. Create the file `Dockerfile_conda`.
 2. Set `FROM` to the image we just built.
 3. Install the required packages with Conda.
 We could do this by adding `environment.yml` from the Conda tutorial, but here we do it directly as `RUN` commands.
-We need the add the conda-forge and bioconda channels with `conda config --add channels channel_name` and install `fastqc=0.11.6` and `sra-tools=2.8` with `conda install`.
+We need to add the conda-forge and bioconda channels with `conda config --add channels channel_name` and install `fastqc=0.11.6` and `sra-tools=2.8` with `conda install`.
 There is little point in defining and activating a Conda environment since the container is self-contained, but do so if you want (otherwise the packages will be installed to a default environment named `base`).
 4. Add `run_qc.sh` to the image by using the `COPY` instruction.
 The syntax is `COPY source target`, so in our case simply `COPY run_qc.sh .` to copy to the work directory in the image.
 5. Set the default command for the image to `bash run_qc.sh`, which will execute the shell script.
 6. Build the image and tag it `my_docker_conda`.
 Verify with `docker image ls`.